It's been a while since I've written about container query, I've since been upgrading my RazorGrid to version 2.

 Hundreds?
 Thousands?
 Worst of all I wasn't even earning much money from this knowledge, I was in school for most of this time.

 Jesus, did I throw a sizable portion of my life away learning knowledge that became 100% obsolete?

 Yes I did, how does one reconcile with that?
 What a painful lesson to be had.

 Moral of the story, if you're not being paid for it right this second, only learn things that will last or transferable to another domain.

-This website uses the RazorGrid system, nested columns automatically collapse at the "fold" breakpoint, and all columns collapse at the "stack" breakpoint.
+This website uses the RazorGrid system, nested columns automatically collapse at the medium breakpoint, and all columns collapse at the small breakpoint.

 Chronically depressed and burned out designer and techno-luddite.